igor3187/SPA_MEVN/README.md

 dewscription of this company and type.
 At firs you need to signin or login.
 After that you can manage your compnaies like edit company info.
-You can get common lis of companies and sort this list.
+You can get common list of companies and sort this list.
 Also you can edit your profile.